miles-mcgibbon/miles-mcgibbon/README.md

 # About Me

 I am a self-taught programmer and MSc Bioinformatics student at The University of Edinburgh.
-I am currently working on several *in silico* drug discovery projects alongside my masters involving the use of machine learning to characterise protein-ligand binding interactions.
+I am currently working on several *in silico* drug discovery projects alongside my masters involving the use of machine learning to characterise protein-ligand binding interactions at the SMVDGroup - [smvdgroup.github.io](https://smvdgroup.github.io) - a research group of which I am a co-founder.

 ![](https://raw.githubusercontent.com/miles-mcgibbon/miles-mcgibbon/main/.github/images/pose_labels.gif)